lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 SCHC is a compression and fragmentation mechanism for constrained networks defined in {{RFC8724}}.
 It is based on a static context shared by two entities at the boundary this constrained network.
-Draft {{RFC8724}} provides an non formal representation of the rules used either for compression/decompression (or C/D) or fragmentation/reassembly (or F/R).
+Draft {{RFC8724}} provides a non formal representation of the rules used either for compression/decompression (or C/D) or fragmentation/reassembly (or F/R).
 The goal of this document is to formalize the description of the rules to offer:

 * the same definition on both ends, even if the internal representation is different.